 - > Treats iron and manganese with high capacity, which is not possible with other competitive medias available in the market.

 - • Unlike other conventional filter media, KATALOX LIGHT® does not very frequent regeneration, which makes it unique in the industry.

 - • Mechanical Filtration (fine particles, TSS, Turbidity, etc.)

 - • Installation of KATALOX LIGHT® system for removal of Turbidity, iron and manganese is very simple.
 This can be performed by few simple instructions by Watch Water.

 2.2 USING ZEOSORB

-- > ZEOSORB® has been introduced to the process purification of drinking water and wastewater due to its large specific surface area and the selective adsorption of substances, such as ammonia, dissolved organic matter and many other cations
+- > ZEOSORB® has been introduced to the process purification of drinking water and wastewater due to its large specific surface area and the selective adsorption of substances.
+For instance, as ammonia dissolved organic matter and many other cations.

 - > Removal of suspended particles and Turbidity.

 2.3 RIVER WATER TURBIDITY

-ZEOSORB® versus multimedia media filtration tests were conducted for fine particle (turbidity) removal from river water.
+The test of ZEOSORB vs Multimedia Media filtration were conducted for fine particle (turbidity) removal from river water.
 Pressure vessels (18″ diameter) were operated with a service flow of 36.7 m/h of bed area for six consecutive days and turbidity (NTU) was measured in the feed and filtered water.
-The filtered water average NTU was approximately 1 /3 of the multimedia filtrate, indicating superior fine particle removal by ZEOSORB®
+The filtered water average NTU was approximately 1/3 of the multimedia filtrate, indicating superior fine particle removal by ZEOSORB.

 Lower capital requirement to increase Filtration Capacity: Generally, the capacity of a filter plant can be doubled with no increase in the plant by switching the filter media to Zeosorb®.